 3 If the interpolated value VEg is higher than (C/N)d, Eg +11.65 dB , (C/N)d, Eg +11.65 dB shall be used as the reference value for grid point Eg. Otherwise, the interpolated value is the reference value.

+4 Footnote 10 to § 2.1 of Appendix 1 to Attachment 1 to Resolution 170 (WRC-19) refers to the same interpolation method as above.
+Therefore, when applying§ 2.1 of Appendix 1 to Attachment 1 to Resolution 170 (WRC-19), the method contained in §§ 2 and 3 above shall be used to calculate the interpolated values at grid points within the downlink service area with the following modifications:

+RTh shall be defined as the single entry C/I reference value (dB) at the test point Th (i.e. 23.65 dB, or (C/N)d + 8.65 dB, or any already accepted value, whichever is the lowest);

+a value of (C/N)d, Eg +8.65 dB shall be used instead of (C/N)d, Eg +11.65 dB.

 Reasons: The proposed changes aim at incorporating in the rule the modifications of Annex 4 of Appendix 30B decided by WRC-19.
 The proposed modification to footnote 4 reflects the decision of WRC-19 that the grid points at sea shall not be considered (as a consequence, it may not be possible to add grid points on the border of service areas; furthermore, the spacing between grid points cannot be described as being simply proportional to the area size, since the part of the service area located on land where good coverage by grid points has to be ensured, may significantly differ from the overall service area).
 The proposed new paragraph 4 explains the modifications to the methodology that are necessary for the implementation of Resolution 170 (WRC-19).

 Effective date of application of the rule: immediately after approval.